FG-AI4H/Documentation/AI4H-Assessment-Platform.md

    a.
 Challenge: Regulatory compliance of AI for health is a country-dependent process, which brings considerable costs.
 b.
 Opportunity: Map country requirements to automated tests.

 The Free Software Project capitalizes on these opportunities to make AI for health usable at scale.

+Our product vision is the following:

+<p style="text-align: center;line-height: 25px;">For health AI companies and regulators,
+who need to proof that a health AI product is fit for purpose, the AI4H Assessment Platform is a software platform that supports the end-to-end process for assessing health AI algorithms on a global level.
+Unlike e.g. EvalAI and other existing AI assessment platform products our platform focuses specifically on healthcare and covers all additional aspects, including ground truth annotation, data & metadata management and reporting for health AI regulators.</p>

 # Scope
 The Free Software Project produces software comprising the foundation of the FG-AI4H Assessment Platform and addressing the aforementioned—and other—challenges in the field of AI for health.
 These are: Data Acquisition Package (DAP), Data Storage Package (DP), an Annotation Package (AP), a Prediction Package (PP), an Evaluation Package (EP), and a Reporting Package (RP).
 The following table highlights the purpose, functionalities, and target groups for each package.